JuliaGraphics/Luxor.jl/docs/src/basics.md

 lets you supply `surfacetype` as a symbol (`:svg` or `:png`).
 This creates a new drawing of the given surface type and stores the image only in memory if no `filename` is supplied.
 The `@draw` macro creates PNG files in memory.

+You can specify `:image` as the surface type.
+This allows you to copy the current drawing into a 2D matrix (using `image_as_matrix()`).
+See the Images chapter for more information.

 ### Interactive graphics with IJulia and Interact

 Currently, you should use an in-memory SVG drawing to display graphics if you're using Interact.jl.
 This example provides an HSB color widget.